CISS-VAE/CISS-VAE-python/docs/source/vignette.md

 run the model once for the given set of parameters.
 If you want to tune the model instead, you can use {py:func}`ciss_vae.training.autotune.autotune`.

+The R package associated with this model can be found at `rCISS-VAE <https://ciss-vae.github.io/rCISS-VAE/>`_.

 # Installation

 The CISS-VAE package is currently available for python, with an R